 I've been debating on what would be a good first blog post and tonight I decided, no more debating, just go for it, so here goes.
 Had a bit of a weird day so got started on dinner later than usual, still wanted a healthy meal but wanted something fast.
 I was so glad there was plenty of leftover sweet potato from last nights dinner, so instead of the usual 40 minutes at 400 F in the oven it was a nice 18 minutes and honestly could have been ready in 10 probably but I wanted to time it with our veggies.
 My toddler absolutely loves green beans, which she calls "mean beans", toddlers say everything so cutely don't they?
 Glad the beans aren't actually mean...just green.... so back on topic we had just enough green beans left for dinner and after a quick glance through the veggies in the fridge I grabbed a turnip too, they actually taste a lot like a radish before they're cooked, really mild after they're cooked though.
 My toddler loves "free Costco samples" when I'm cooking, so she was happily munching some thinly cut little turnip sticks while I was whipping dinner together.
 I slice them thinner if I want them ready quickly, I've learned how to cut almost any vegetable to be ready in 20 minutes at 400 F so that I can cook almost any vegetable to have variety but still make dinner on autopilot.

-I literally cook almost every single dinner entirely in the oven, it keeps me from going crazy while trying to get healthy fresh home cooked meals on the table every night.
-I kind of chronically burn the candle on both ends so to speak so healthy eating isn't even an option for me, it's a necessity to keep on doing everything I do.
+I literally cook almost every single dinner entirely in the oven, it keeps me from going crazy while trying to get healthy, fresh, home cooked meals on the table every night.
 I don't buy everything organic or anything because that can get expensive fast, but I do try to cook with as many whole foods as possible and avoid processed foods, organic or not, as much as I can, because don't let the label fool you, processed food is still processed food, and fresh regular food, beats organic processed food every time.
 Also healthy eating on a budget tip, root vegetables tend to be remarkably cheap compared to some of the other vegetables, think carrots, parsnips, beets, turnips, rutabaga (still have to get around to trying that one), and a number of others that just aren't coming to mind right now, but they do exist, I promise.
 Green beans are often a good deal too.
 I have a bit of a 2 veggie rule, I always try to include 2 veggies in dinner, cutting things right to be the same cooking time really helps with that, some trial and error involved.
 My motto is pretty much, if you can eat it, you can roast it!
 I've tried roasting all kinds of weird stuff with varying results, but I did figure out you can roast broccoli!
 My daughter attacks roasted broccoli.
 Although to be fair she does attack just about anything if it's edible.
 I'm convinced she could cook a full 5 star meal if she had a bigger body and the motor skills.
 She loves to watch me cook, and then there's the free samples...
 I think it's great though for little ones to learn where food comes from, what it looks like throughout the various stages of getting to their plate, and also that a lot of effort went it to that meal that was lovingly prepared for them.

 When I first read somewhere that sardines were a healthy food for toddlers I honestly thought they were a little crazy, I thought, what toddler is honestly going to take a bite of sardine and think, oooouuu this is delicious, can I have some more?
 Clara proved me wrong, she was completely delighted with her sardines tonight, she calls them neen, and she gets excited as soon as she sees me grab some from the cupboard.
 Yes, truly, she gets excited, Mommy was a little more excited about the quick easy meal aspect than the flavour.